lavyabansal7/lavyabansal7-sit323_737-2024-t1-prac5pp/README.md

 6. Create a `docker-compose.yml` file in the project directory.

-7. Copy the code from the `.yml` file in this repository and paste it into your project.
+7. Copy the code from the `.yml` file in this repository and paste it into your project and change the imnage address ports accordingly.

 ## Building the Docker Image